CartoDB/mobile-sdk/docs/guides/04-vector-objects-on-map.md

 </div>

-#### Add a Line
+### Add Line or Polyline

-Lines can be added to the same VectorDataSource.
-Add a line and apply line styling using the following code:
+Lines can be added to the same VectorDataSource, it is defined by an array of MapPos locations, which goes to *MapPosVector* object:

 <div class="js-TabPanes">
   <ul class="Tabs">